ichh1915/ARM/README.md

 ## 1.Compatibility and Contribution to the Group

 * To ensure the interface is compatible during the group deliverable:
-The program have three main high-level function which have their interfaces below:
+The program have three main high-level function with their interfaces shown as below:
     * `ParseOperands:DataPath->Token List-><self-define operand type>`
     * `ParseInstr:DataPath->LineData->Result<Parse<Instr>,string> option`
     * `Execution:DataPath->Parse<Instr>->DataPath`